veliovgroup/meteor-cookies/README.md

 Isomorphic Cookies
 ========
-Isomorphic boilerplate cookie functions for client and server
+Isomorphic bulletproof cookie functions for client and server

  - __100% Tests coverage__
  - Works on both server and client